44.01 secures $5M to turn billions of tons of carbon dioxide to stone – TechCrunch

 Plenty of companies are working on direct capture of emissions, be they at the point of emission or elsewhere, but once they have a couple million tons of CO2, it’s not obvious what to do next.
 “We want to facilitate carbon capture companies, so we’re building the CO2 sinks here and operating a plug and play model.
 They come to our site, plug in, and using power on site, we can start taking it,” said Hasan.

 How it would be paid for is a bit of an open question in the exact particulars, but what’s clear is a global corporate appetite for carbon offsetting.
 There’s a large voluntary market for carbon credits beyond the traditional and rather outdated carbon credits.
 44.01 can sell large quantities of verified carbon removal, which is a step up from temporary sequestration or capture — though the financial instruments to do so are still being worked out.
 (DroneSeed is another company offering a service beyond offsets that hopes to take advantage of a new generation of emissions futures and other systems.
-It’s an evolving and highly complex overlapping area of international regulations, taxes, and corporate policy.)
+It’s an evolving and highly complex overlapping area of international regulations, taxes and corporate policy.)

 For now, however, the goal is simply to prove that the system works as expected at the scales hoped for.
-The seed money is nowhere near what would be needed to build the operation necessary, just a step in that direction to get the permits, studies, and equipment necessary to properly perform demonstrations.
+The seed money is nowhere near what would be needed to build the operation necessary, just a step in that direction to get the permits, studies and equipment necessary to properly perform demonstrations.

-“We tried to get like minded investors on board, people genuinely doing this for climate change,” said Hasan.
+“We tried to get like-minded investors on board, people genuinely doing this for climate change,” said Hasan.
 “It makes things a lot easier on us when we’re measured on impact rather than financials.”
 (No doubt all startups hope for such understanding backers.)

-Apollo Projects, a early stage investment fund from Max and Sam Altman, led the round, and Breakthrough Energy Ventures participated.
+Apollo Projects, a early-stage investment fund from Max and Sam Altman, led the round, and Breakthrough Energy Ventures participated.
 (Not listed in the press release but important to note, Hasan said, were small investments from families in Oman and environmental organizations in Europe.)

 Oman may be the starting point, but Hasan hinted that another location would host the first commercial operations.
 While he declined to be specific, one glance at a map shows that the peridotite deposits spill over the northern border of Oman and into the eastern tip of the UAE, which no doubt is also interested in this budding industry and, of course, has more than enough money to finance it.
 We’ll know more once 44.01 completes its pilot work.